 What does the check engine light mean on a Jeep?

-When your Jeep check engine light comes on, it means the onboard diagnostic system has detected a problem with the engine, emission system, and in some cases even the transmission.
-The most common problems that trigger Jeep check engine light to come on are worn spark plugs, bad oxygen sensor or loose gas cap.
+When your Jeep check engine light comes on, the onboard diagnostic system has detected a problem with the engine, emission system, and in some cases, even the transmission.
+The most common problems that trigger Jeep check engine lights to come on are worn spark plugs, bad oxygen sensors, or loose gas caps.

 How to Reset Jeep Check Engine Light